 Below that are all the big future races and their details.
 These can also be added to your own personal race card so you can keep it going for as long as you want.

-Horse Race Betting at Betfair
+Betfair Horse Race Betting

 The Betfair site is visually very impressive with a lot of information presented in a very well laid out, approachable way.
 Betfair’s horse racing section looks fairly similar to Ladbrokes with a schedule of the day’s racing at the top – from all around the world – giving you the opportunity to click into any race going on that day.